For Your Viewing Pleasure: The Best Marine TV Antenna for Boats

 It's true.
 Your main boating goal may be to just enjoy the boat, the water and the great outdoors.
 Mine is, anyway.

-Once you've pulled up anchor and put away all the snorkeling gear, floating water mats and other toys, it's always nice to be able to check weather conditions, catch up on the news or have a bit of entertainment after being out in the sun all day.
+Once you've pulled up anchor and chains put away all the snorkeling gear, floating water mats and other toys, it's always nice to be able to check weather conditions, catch up on the news or have a bit of entertainment after being out in the sun all day.

 Hopefully, you've picked up a few ideas on the best marine TV antenna for your boat.